tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 Deep in `mapbox-gl`'s own `GeolocateControl`, there is a function to determine if a browser or current viewport context allows access to the [Geolocation Web API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
-I adapted this check from their `checkGeolocationSupport()` function.
+I adapted this check from their `checkGeolocationSupport()` function:

 ``` ts
   const ifGeoSupported = (callback: (x: boolean) => void): void => {